CapYangWenli/Hephestus/README.md

 # Hephestus

-Here is our rep!
+Hephestus is a revolutinary project that aims to change the world! *(eventually)*

+We are driven by strong engineering principles and unbound curiosity towards the world

-*Takhmina Temirbay and Anushervon Tabarov are the main contributers*
+*Takhmina Temirbay, Anushervon Tabarov and Damir Maksut are the main contributers*